Skip to Main Content

 • Skin irritations (especially around paws)

-Contact your vet immediately if you notice these signs in your puppy or adult dogSevere hookworm infections can be fatal for puppies.
+Contact your vet right away if you notice these signs in your puppy or adult dogSevere hookworm infections can be fatal for puppies.
 If your puppy begins to show signs of illness, please seek emergency veterinary care immediately.

 Diagnosing Hookworm Infections in Dogs